 These days, more and more people are drinking and making non-alcoholic beer because it offers a host of benefits and, in some cases, is even more culturally acceptable [R].

-Beer has several health benefits.
+Zero alcohol beer has several health benefits.
 One of them is the probiotic content of non-alcoholic beer.
 Beer contains probiotics like yogurt does [R].
 The live, beneficial bacteria in beer comes from the fermentation of yeast used to make beer.

 Another health benefit is the polyphenol content in beer, which is found in the hops and grains used to make beer.
 These polyphenols are powerful antioxidants.